 Since feminist therapy does not tend to follow a specific protocol, there has been little clinical research on its effectiveness.

 Feminist therapy was initially devised in the late 1960s as a way for women to help other women in the therapeutic realm, at a time when the field was considered to be male-dominated and perhaps intrinsically misogynist.
 Traditional psychotherapy also tended not to consider the social and cultural context of the client’s experience.

-Feminist therapy has evolved to include couples, families, and people of all ages and any gender who want to explore the role gender plays in their emotional lives and relationships or those of their loved ones.
-Any person or group that has been marginalized, including people of color, lesbian, gay, bisexual, transgender, gender variant, people in poverty, immigrants, refugees, and people with disabilities can benefit from feminist therapy.
+Feminist therapy has evolved to include couples, families, and people of all ages—and any gender—who seek help exploring the role gender plays in their emotional lives and relationships or those of their loved ones.
+Anyone who has been marginalized, including people of color; individuals who are lesbian, gay, bisexual, transgender, or gender variant; people in poverty, immigrants, refugees, and people with disabilities can benefit from feminist therapy.

 Some of the problems typically addressed in feminist therapy include sexual abuse, incest, eating disorders, body image, concerns related to disability, anxiety, relationship challenges, post-traumatic stress disorder, bipolar disorder and other personality disorders.
 Feminist therapy can be practiced in one-on-one private sessions, as well as in group or community settings such as women’s health clinics, LGBTQ community organizations, and domestic violence centers.